 Look out for chest straps that support the ANT+ standard as these are compatible with a large amount of fitness trackers across many brands and manufacturers.
 Once you have configured your tracker it will the take the reading from your chest strap in precedence to the wrist sensor.

-We’ve listed 3 different chest monitors below:
+We’ve listed 3 different chest heart rate monitors for crossfit below:

 The Garmin Tri comes with onboard memory so you can either wear it with your watch or alternatively leave your watch somewhere else and record the workout directly on the Tri and sync it later.
 A great way to not worry about your watch or damaging it whilst working out.